-Ice Fishing Techniques
+Ice Fishing Tips and Techniques for Beginners

 Learning how to catch fish through the ice is easy.
-Here are the top ice fishing strategies for catching perch, crappie, walleyes, whitefish, pike and trout.
+Here are the top beginner ice fishing strategies for catching perch, crappie, walleyes, whitefish, pike and trout.

 Beginners only need to know a few of these top ice fishing techniques and tactics to ice fish like a pro.

-Ice Fishing Techniques and Strategies
+Beginner Ice Fishing Techniques and Strategies

 The first thing you need to do is get the required ice fishing equipment.
 It doesn’t have to be expensive.
-In fact, the basic gear is very affordable and can produce a lot of fish.
+In fact, the basic gear for beginners is very affordable and can produce a lot of fish.

 To get information on all the equipment, including tip-ups, lures, baits and clothing you need for ice fishing, go to the Ice Fishing Equipment Tips page.